Kelvin Natural Slush Co.

 Kelvin Natural Slush Co. is a New York-based food truck company specializing in slush drinks.

 History

 The company was started by Zack Silverman and Alex Rein.
 The business was named after the Kelvin temperature scale.
 Their success has led to their slushes being sold at Madison Square Garden and at selected Whole Foods Market stores.

-Awards and recognitions
+Awards

 The company was awarded "Best Dessert Truck" by the Vendy Awards.